 The main components of this rating are Btu’s and kilowatt hours — kWh for short.
 For the SEER rating, we combine the amount of heat the system removes with the amount of energy the unit uses.

 That energy is the electricity running the a/c.
 Electricity in the home is measured in kWh.
 To get the rating, you look at the Btu’s the unit can remove over the entire cooling season.
 Then, divide that by the number of kWh it takes to do so.

 A SEER rating measures how much energy your air conditioner uses.
 The higher the rating, the less energy the unit uses.
-And, less energy means lower monthly utility bills.
-Therefore, buying an a/c with a high SEER rating will result in lower energy bills than with a less-efficient unit.
+Less energy means lower monthly utility bills, and who wouldn't like that?
+Therefore, buying an AC with a high SEER rating will result in lower energy bills than with a less-efficient unit.
 You can also get rebates for installing high-efficiency models.

 In 2008, the U.S. Department of Energy made a new requirement for central air units.
-Now, they all need a minimum rating of 13.
+Under this new law, they all need a minimum rating of 13.
 Before that, central air systems had ratings as low as 6.

 After that, there’s the Energy Star program.
 It’s run by the Environmental Protection Agency and identified high-efficiency appliances.
 This includes HVAC units.

 To be certified for an Energy Star rating, an appliance must use less energy than comparable units.
 An a/c rated 14.5 or higher is recognized by the Energy Star program for high efficiency.

 It’s also important to note that window or wall-mounted room units are not affected by this requirement.
 Most of those have a rating of around 10.
 So, virtually none are nearly as efficient as central air.

 Of course, those units cost much less than installing or replacing central air.
 But, they don’t cover the whole house.
 And, over time, they’ll cost much more in energy bills.